docsforadobe/after-effects-scripting-guide/docs/textdocument.rst

 **Description**

-The text layer’s fill color, as an array of ``[r, g, b]`` floating-point values.
+The text layer's fill color, as an array of ``[r, g, b]`` floating-point values.
 For example, in an 8-bpc project, a red value of 255 would be 1.0, and in a 32-bpc project, an overbright blue value can be something like 3.2.

 .. warning::
    This value only reflects the first character in the text layer at the current time.